DmitriyMolochkov/koa-boilerplate/README.md

 - pino - logging of any place, including automatic logging of http requests with the ability to hide sensitive/secret information
 - detailed typing of koa controllers
 - handling business errors in endpoints
+- bullmq - fast and robust queue system built on top of Redis
 - using mixins to create reusable classes and to eliminate duplicate code
 - implementation of the server health check API according to RFC: https://inadarei.github.io/rfc-healthcheck/
 - graceful shutdown of the server